umhdr/e-commerce-website-python-flask/README.md

 To install and run this project on a local machine, follow these steps:

 Clone the repository to your local machine.
-Install the required dependencies using pip install -r requirements.txt.
-Create a MySQL database and configure the database credentials in config.py.
 Run the application using python main.py.

 **Usage**